 Following the favourable reception of the first Turnstile Blues, we have decided to continue publishing an occasional printed fanzine.
-Issue 2: By Mutual Consent came out in March 2013.
-Issue 3 will be published early on in the 2013-14 season.
+Issue 4 was published on 1st February 2014.

 Turnstile Blues is a celebration of the club we love, but we hope that it also provokes interest and debate.
 As a group of Ipswich Town supporters, we felt that we had some common concerns about our football club.
 We don’t agree on everything, by any means, but there is a general feeling that the club is losing something that we value, whatever it is that makes Ipswich Town unique and special.

 Turnstile Blues has been produced by an independent group of supporters of Ipswich Town Football Club.
 Any views expressed are those of the individual contributors and are not representative of any organisation that they may be involved with.
 The content does not reflect the views of Ipswich Town Football Club or its employees.
 We are not connected with either the Ipswich Town Supporters’ Club or Ipswich Town 1st (Ipswich Town Independent Supporters’ Trust).
 Our views are completely independent and do not represent those of any political party.
 We are a not-for-profit group and any money we make is to cover our costs.

 We don’t currently accept speculative submissions of writing either for the fanzine or as blogs.